 How to avoid getting into arrears

-- arranging for your rent to be paid directly to us from certain benefits
+- having your rent paid to us from other benefits

-- arranging for your rent to be paid directly from your salary if you are employed.
+- having your rent paid directly from your salary if you are employed

 What will happen if I cannot keep to the agreement?

 If you cannot keep to the agreement to repay your arrears, you must contact your local district office as soon as possible.